mre/endler.dev/content/2022/rust-allocs/index.md

 In contrast, dynamic memory is more short-lived and gets allocated at runtime.

-Static memory lives in the `GLOBAL` and `CODE` sections of a program, while dynamic memory lives on the _stack_ or the _heap_.
+Static memory lives in the `GLOBAL` and `CODE` sections of a program, while dynamic memory lives on the _stack_ and the _heap_ sections.

 Here's a diagram of the memory layout of a program:

 {{ figure(src="memory.jpg" invert="true") }}

-The `CODE` section contains the compiled code of the program, and the `GLOBAL` section contains static data.
-These two sections are allocated at compile time and are read-only.
-They never change during the program's execution.
+The `CODE` section contains the compiled code of a program, which is the set of instructions that the computer follows to execute the program.
+The `GLOBAL` section, on the other hand, contains static data, which is data that remains constant throughout the program's execution.
+These two sections are typically allocated at compile time, which means that their size and contents are determined when the program is compiled, and they are usually read-only, which means that the program cannot modify their contents at runtime.

 The stack and the heap are allocated at runtime and are read-write.
 They grow and shrink as needed.